Eighth De Gasperi government

 The eighth De Gasperi government held office in the Italian Republic from 16 July to 17 August 1953, a total of just 32 days.
-It was the first government of the Republic to fall at its inaugural Parliamentary vote of confidence, having been submitted to Parliament by President Luigi Einaudi.
+Formed in the aftermath of the 1953 Italian general election, which was controversial due to the Scam Law.
+It was the first government of the Italian Republic to fall at its inaugural parliamentary vote of confidence, and thus it is one of the most short-lived governments in Italian history, having been submitted to Parliament by President Luigi Einaudi.

-It is one of the most short-lived governments in Italian history.